 7.4.3 Soldering Surface Mount J Lead Components, Hot Gas Method

-Outline This procedure covers the general guidelines for soldering surface mount J lead components.
+This procedure covers the general guidelines for soldering surface mount J lead components.
 There is basically only one style of J lead component.
 Whether leads are on two sides or four sides, or whether the component is large or small, the soldering principles are the same.

 Minimum Skill Level - Intermediate